Hedgehogo/IEML.io/README.md

 ## Short note

-If there is only one value in a list or in a map, you can write them on one line.
+If there is only one value in a *List* or in a *Map*, you can write them on one line.

 Example:
 ```